Pune railway division: Baramati-Lonand

 The total length of this section is 53.038 Kilometers, which includes a total of 6 stations.
 Out of the 6 stations, there are 1 B class, no C class, 4 D class and 1 SPL class stations.
-The line includes a Single Line system, with traction of Diesel.
+The line includes a Single Line system.
 The section meets the Pune-Miraj Section at Lonand Jn.
 The rail link from Lonand Jn to Phaltan was completed in 2011 but there is absolute no progress in rail link construction for the remainder section i.e. from Phaltan to Baramati.
 So this section is incomplete.

 The system of working is One Train Only System.